 My name is Asim.

-I am a technopreneur.
-Former physicist, I was an investment banker in London for several years, and moved to Malaysia a decade ago to become an entrepreneur.
+I studied physics at university, became an investment banker in London for several years, and moved to Malaysia over a decade ago to become an entrepreneur.

 At university I met my wife, Isabelle.
 She graduated in classics, trained to become a lawyer, but then became a Chartered Accountant, then tax consultant, then a designer of some incredible villas (she’s incredibly intelligent!).